Rossana Podestà

 Rossana Podestà (born Carla Dora Podestà; 20 June 1934 – 10 December 2013) was an Italian actress who worked mainly in Italy from the 1950s to the 1970s.

 Biography

 Podestà was born in Tripoli in the Italian colony of Libya.
 She spent her first years there, moving with her parents to Rome after World War II.
-At sixteen she was discovered by director Léonide Moguy during the preparation of the cast for the film Domani è un altro giorno; this inaugurated her film career.
+At sixteen she was discovered by director Léonide Moguy during the preparation of the cast for the film Tomorrow Is Another Day; this inaugurated her film career.
 She participated in sixty films, both in Italy and abroad.